- New Database - IntelliConnect

 - Scanning Directly to the Computer Terminals is Back!

-Now that the end of spring semester is getting close, please be aware that students will have access to any remaining balance on their printing accounts until August 14, 2014.
+Please be aware that students will have access to any remaining balance on their printing accounts until August 14, 2014.

 If you are adding any additional funds to your printing account, these funds will also be available only until August 14, 2014.
 After that date, the accounts get zeroed out, and you will lose any remaining purchased prints.
 Therefore, students should put a minimal amount on their accounts OR purchase $5.00 print cards as needed (which never get zeroed out).